Volunteering at Alexandra House

 Alexandra House has a team of dedicated volunteers working in virtually every program.
 For prospective volunteers interested in working directly with clients as advocates or childcare providers, we offer a 50-hour training program that prepares individuals for the challenges of direct-service volunteering.
 For prospective volunteers interested in working behind the scenes in our kitchen or facility, we provide a quick orientation that allows volunteers to make a difference without extensive training.

 All individual volunteer opportunities require a completed Volunteer Application, background check, and a personal interview.
 For more information, please contact Mollie, Volunteer Services Coordinator at 763-795-5452 or email.

 The Alexandra House hosts its 50-hour volunteer training biannually.
-This training presents the unique opportunity for community members to learn critical skills when working with victims/survivors of domestic, sexual, and relationship violence, and abuse in later life.
-Whether working in our shelter, as hospital advocates, or childcare providers, volunteers are an indispensable component of Alexandra House’s work.
+This training presents a unique opportunity for community members to learn critical skills when working with victims/survivors of domestic, sexual, and relationship violence and abuse in later life.
+Whether working in our shelter, as hospital advocates, or as childcare providers, volunteers are an indispensable component of Alexandra House’s work.
 There is no substitute for a reassuring voice and a steady hand in an emergency.

 Individuals completing this training will be certified in the state of Minnesota as sexual assault victim advocates if working or volunteering for a Minnesota victim-services agency.
 The training is a mix of theory and skills training comprised of ten individual (mandatory) sessions that cover topics that range from legal matters to the specific needs of survivors and their families.
 Interactive sessions, guest speakers, and the most current research help prepare volunteers for the sensitive nature of this work and to hone appropriate responses to crises.